Bike Rules on Hilton Head Island

-What Are The Bicycle Rules On The Island?
+What Are The Bicycle Rules On Hilton Head Island?

 - Ride on the bike paths as often as you can; they’re safe, well-marked and connect to virtually everywhere.